vbookshelf/Khuluma-Javascript-Voicebot-ChatGPT/README.md

 (Please use the Chrome browser.
 This will only be live for a limited time.)<br>
 https://khuluma.voicebot.woza.work/

+Khuluma-Php is the version that's deployed on the web.
+It's more secure that the Javascript version, but the Php version can't be run from the Desktop.
+The Php version includes a feature that will mute the bot when it's talking.
+This is not in the Javascript version.

 Please note:<br>
 The voicechat feature works well on Mac, but it's unstable on Windows and on Android.